team-blaze/helm-sqlproxy-ssh-tunnel/README.md

 This is a simple SSH jumpserver to enable tunneling in to a Google Cloud SQL instance without a public IP.
 The pod consists of an SSH server with a SQLproxy sidecar, exposed through a Loadbalancer.

+There's also an optional SSH client container for setting up a reverse SSH tunnel.

+NOTE: to keep things more secure, only ED25519 keys are used in the chart.

 Helm chart based on https://v3.helm.sh/docs/topics/chart_repository/#github-pages-example and https://github.com/technosophos/tscharts.